Aim for the peak of Wales' highest mountain in its snowy winter coat

 We’ll be staying in Dol Peris in Llanberis, the village that lies right at the foot of Snowdon.
 The guesthouse has a selection of shared, twin, double and single rooms; it has excellent views and a comfy lounge.

-- 2 nights guest house accommodation, please note bedding and a towel is supplied.
+- 2 nights guest house accommodation, please note bedding and a towels are supplied.

 - 2 days of guided winter walks – please note any excursions or other extra activities will incur an additional charge.

-- Ice axe, crampons, helmet and goggles.
-Boots are NOT included.
+- Ice axe, crampons, helmet and goggles are provided.
+BUT Boots are NOT included.

 - As well as meals, we also provide a variety of complimentary soft drinks and beverages – tea & coffee which includes herbal, fruit and decaffeinated options and fruit squashes.